blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

   <summary><b> Definition: Nuisance Transformation & Transformation Invariance</b></summary>
   <br/>
   <p>
-    Transformations are alterations to data.
+    Transformations are alterations of data.
 In the context of image classification, nuisance transformations are alterations that do not affect the class labels of the data.
 A model is said to be invariant to a nuisance transformation if it can successfully ignore the transformation when predicting a class label.
   </p>
     We can formally define a nuisance transformation
   <p>
     $$T(\cdot |x)$$
   </p>
   <p>
     as a distribution over transformation functions.
 An example of a nuisance transformation might be a distribution over rotation matrices of different angles, or lighting transformations with different exposure values.
 By definition, nuisance transformations have no impact on class labels $y$, only on data $x$.
-A perfectly transformation-invariant classifier would completely ignore them, i.e.,
+A perfectly transformation-invariant classifier would thus completely ignore them, i.e.,
   </p>
   <p>
     $$